Ravenyjh/serving-doc/docs/build-with-0g/serving-network/sdk.md

 );
 ```

-By following these steps, you can effectively integrate provider services into their applications.
+By following these steps, you can effectively integrate provider services into your applications.
+For more information, please [download the example](./data/ts-sdk-example.ts).

 </TabItem>